Back to Blog

 Your life, going forward

-Some people discover they're capable of things they never tested while their spouse was alive.
-Managing money.
-Traveling alone.
-Fixing the leaky faucet that was always their partner's department.
+Some people discover capabilities they never tested while their spouse was alive.
+Managing investments.
+Traveling solo.
+Fixing the faucet that was always their partner's department.
 These discoveries come with a bitter edge, because you'd rather not have needed to learn.
 But they come.

 The house will feel wrong for a while.
 Maybe for a long while.
 You'll keep reaching for them, and the empty space will keep answering.
-But people who have walked this road before you will tell you the same thing: the emptiness doesn't stay empty forever.
+But people who have walked this road say: the emptiness doesn't stay empty forever.
 You fill it, slowly, with whatever you build next.
 With the memories you carry.
-With the parts of them that are now part of you.
+With the parts of them that live in you now.

 If you're in the early months, please know this: you are not going crazy.
 You are grieving.
 Those two things feel identical from the inside, but they're not the same.